foundriesio/docs/source/user-guide/account-management/team-based-access.rst

 .. figure:: /_static/teams-example-read-only.png
    :align: center
    :scale: 80%
-   :alt: Teams example - Team read-only users
+   :alt: Teams example: Team read-only users

 .. figure:: /_static/teams-example-read-write-ci.png
    :align: center
    :scale: 80%
-   :alt: Teams example - Team read-write CI users
+   :alt: Teams example: Team read-write CI users

 A member is then added to both teams.
 The member then has a combined list of scopes: